 The New Zealand Naturist Federation is one of twelve of the World Tenniquoits Federation members and our members are able to be officially 'ranked' through games they play.

 A typical Tenniquoits court essentially looks like a Badminton court.
 Each individual tries to score 21 points in order to be declared a winner.
 However, in order to be declared a winner, one has to maintain a minimum of two points lead over the opponent.
 If each of the players score 21 points, then the winner is decided by tie-break.
-The match is a set of 3 games.
+The match is the best of 3 games.